OptimalBits/bull/README.md

                           If you use this option, it is up to you to ensure the jobId is unique.
-If you attempt to add a job with an id that already exists, it will not be added.
+If you attempt to add a job with an id that already exists, it will not be added. removeOnComplete {Boolean} A boolean which, if true, removes the job when it successfully completes.
+Default behavior is to keep the job in the completed queue.
   }
   returns {Promise} A promise that resolves when the job has been succesfully
     added to the queue (or rejects if some error occured).
 On success, the promise